isomerpages/imda-oin/_ongoing-challenges/1e-innovplus10.md

 <h5>What We Are Looking For</h5>
 Platform requirements that would be desirable are:<br>
-    •Cloud-based hosting<br>
+    • Cloud-based hosting<br>
-    •Role-based access/permissions<br>
+    • Role-based access/permissions<br>
-    •Able to create organizational hierarchies and groups to allow for different access controls and preferences/setups<br>
+    • Able to create organizational hierarchies and groups to allow for different access controls and preferences/setups<br>
-    •(As far as possible) required features are seamlessly integrated within the system, not requiring separate purchasing and licensing etc <br>
+    • (As far as possible) required features are seamlessly integrated within the system, not requiring separate purchasing and licensing etc <br>
-    •Mobile learning friendly (not merely responsive design)<br>
+    • Mobile learning friendly (not merely responsive design)<br>
-    •Content tagging for sharing/re-using of learning resources
+    • Content tagging for sharing/re-using of learning resources
     <br><br>
 <a href="https://www.ial.edu.sg/content/dam/projects/tms/ial/Innovation-Activities/InnovPLUS/InnovPlus-10_CS03_Isle.pdf" >Learn More</a>
           </li>